ebi-gene-expression-group/atlas-fastq-provider/README.md

 fetchFastq.sh -f ERR1888646_1.fastq.gz -t ERR1888646_1.fastq.gz -m http
 ```

+This fetches files using the new HTTP endpoint, as specified in ENA_HTTP_ROOT_PATH in the [config file](atlas-fastq-provider-config.sh).

 ### Download from ENA using SSH

 ```
 fetchFastq.sh -f ERR1888646_1.fastq.gz -t ERR1888646_1.fastq.gz -m ssh
 ```

+This will attempt to pull files directly from the ENA server, using the host and path in the [config file](atlas-fastq-provider-config.sh).
+To do this you must set environment variable 'ENA_SSH_USER'.
+This should be a user you either are, or can sudo to, with permissions to SSH to the SRA host.
+This is only likely to be possible if you're privileged member of staff at the EBI.

 ### Use a local diretory as a source, producing a symlink